 The Hamsa hand is the common denominator, thread, if you like, that unites usually adversaries.

-The hamsa symbol is believed to originate from an early Middle Eastern religion and both Jews and Muslims wear it religiously as a charm conducive to hope, peace, prosperity and protection.
+The Hamsa symbol is believed to originate from an early Middle Eastern religion and both Jews and Muslims wear it religiously as a charm conducive to hope, peace, prosperity & protection.